 Even though Uber has done its part to decrease the risk of DUI car accidents, rideshare companies still have a high risk of car accidents.
 And because ridesharing is still relatively new, the law surrounding who pays for these accidents is somewhat uncertain.

 If you are involved in an accident with an Uber driver while in Houston, you might be entitled to compensation.
 These cases are often complicated and leave injured victims fighting large, experienced insurance companies and their legal teams.
 You do not have to go it alone.
-As a Houston Uber accident lawyer at The Law Offices of Hilda Sibrian is here to help: 713-863-1515.
+As an accident lawyer is here to help.

 How do Uber accident cases work?

-The benefits of using an Uber or Lyft instead of a Taxi are well known.
+The benefits of using a ridesharing service instead of a Taxi are well known.
 But unlike taxi service, which has been around long enough for accident laws to solidify, these new ridesharing services have a lot of legal gray areas.

 Typically, when you are involved in a car accident, you file a claim either with the driver at fault or your own insurance company.
 But if you are injured in an accident caused by an Uber driver, you may not be able to recover compensation so easily.